LExteamz/LInjector/README.md

 ## Why LInjector?
 Well, here are some reasons:
 - It's an open-source project, which ensures the program does not contain malware.
-- Injection speed, the injection speed of LInjector has shown an advantage over other executors.
-Approaching about 300 miliseconds.
 - Transparency about the state and code of LInjector.
 I can ensure you'll get a response about LInjector every time.

 <hr/>